-- Keep engine clean and free from debris. - · Clean up spilled fuel. - Check and repair leaking fuel lines, fittings and cap. - DO NOT park near an open flame or other source of ignition, such as a furnace or water heater.
+- Keep engine clean and free from debris.

+- · Clean up spilled fuel.

+- Check and repair leaking fuel lines, fittings and cap.

 Inspect machine before each use

 Examine the machine prior to each use.
 DO NOT use the machine if any parts are not in good working condition.